 CounterMail’s philosophy is simple: offer the most secure online email service on the internet, with excellent and free support.
 That’s why it’s listed as my first pick.

 CounterMail’s servers are located in Sweden.
-Like Germany, Sweden will enforce the new EU data privacy protection laws per May 25, 2018 (GDPR).
+Like Germany, Sweden is enforcing the EU data privacy protection laws (GDPR) per May 25, 2018 (GDPR).
 In 1973, Sweden was one of the first countries to enact laws that protect the privacy of personal data.

-They use diskless data servers, which basically means that any in- and outgoing email traffic can’t be read by others.
+The email provider uses diskless data servers, which basically means that outside parties can’t read any in- and outgoing email traffic.
 Also, CounterMail is the only provider with 100% transparency on how their security systems work.